apache-hb/simcoe/README.md

 * reorg folders to be less cumbersome
 * C++ modules might be nice to try out
 * using a pch at least would be good
+* need a custom asset packaging pipeline, meson is getting limiting
+    * keep it simple
+    * ideally we could generate ninja files as well

+* resizing the window causes d3d12 errors

 ## random bits